-Issue One: Effective Management of the Train Out Fund

-Goal One: By December 31, 2007 the Private Training Corporation will have maintained an appropriate system for billing and collecting fees from private training institutions.

-Measure: Timely and accountable system for billing and collecting fees Indicator: Maintained timely and accountable system for billing and collecting fees
+Issue One: Effective Management of the Train Out Fund Goal One: By December 31, 2010 the Private Training Corporation will have maintained an appropriate system for billing and collecting fees from private training institutions.
+Objectives: 1.
+By December 31, 2008, the Private Training Corporation will have maintained an appropriate system for billing and collecting fees from private training institutions.
+2. By December 31, 2009, the Private Training Corporation will have continued to maintain an appropriate system for billing and collecting fees from private training institutions.
+3. By December 31, 2010, the Private Training Corporation will have continued to maintain an appropriate system for billing and collecting fees from private training institutions.